 Jinbocho _ Tokyo METRO or Subway

-5min on foot, turn right twice from A3 Exit
+5min on foot, turn right once from A3 Exit, or left from A4 Exit

 View Larger Map